Myhamof/PSAC/README.md

 6. the program will close and the folder will populate with the avatar file.
 #google colab
 1. run the cells
-2. on the third cell upload the image (the program assume you are using .png file, rename the extension if needed the program will reencode it as a real png file)
+2. on the third cell upload the image (the program assume you are using a .png file, rename the extension if needed the program will reencode it as a real png file)
 3. wait for it to finish and using the next cell download all the images as a zip file